nt-7/etl2pcapngForAllFiles/README.md

 # etl2pcapngForAllFiles

+## Description
-Execute etl2pcapng.exe to convert .etl to .pcapng for all .etl files on the directory.
+This ps1 enables you to execute etl2pcapng.exe to convert from .etl to .pcapng for all .etl files on the directory for PowerShell.

+## how-to

+./sample.ps1 ./dirname